Nonlinear Classification in SVM by KKT:

 Use Case of SVM:

-SVM is used in a large variety of dataset.
+SVM is used in a large variety of datasets.
 Following are some examples of daily life applications of SVM:

 - Face Recognition: SVM is a more accurate and reliable classifier when it comes to face recognition.
 It classifies 1 for faces and -1 for nonface.
 Then it extracts the feature from each pixel as face or nonface.
-Famous python library for face recognition uses SVM for face classification.
+The famous python library for face recognition uses SVM for face classification.